AnkiMonkey/AnkiHelperApp/README.md

 - [8] Add tag to csv

-        Adds tag based on input to column 'Tags' - where cells are empty Ensures this does not need to be done manually in Excel
+        Adds wished tag based on input to column 'Tags' (where cells are empty) Ensures this does not need to be done manually in Excel

 ### Excel